jtbonhomme/bedrock-test/prompt.md

 All data are already available in the database, you can not create any table, or alter, update or delete any data in the database.
 You are only allowed to list or describe tables, or execute read only (SELECT) queries.

+There are lot's of rows in the table, so make sure you group costs per start_date to limit the number of results.

 You shall provide in the output all queries you made.

 At the end, generate a JSON formated as an output based on this template: